DaetwylerStephan/multi-scale-image-analysis/docs/_build/html/_sources/HopkinsStatistics.rst.txt

 ==========================================

 Next, a Matlab script enables calculation of the Hopkins statistic.
-It requires a list of position of real macrophage positions in an Excel file (macrophagePositionFile_t00000.xlsx) from the :ref:`low-resolution segmentation <lowressegmentation>`. and an image with a binary mask for the volume wherein random positions are simulated (fishvolume_t00000.tif).
+It requires a list of position of real cell positions in an Excel file (macrophagePositionFile_t00000.xlsx) from the :ref:`low-resolution segmentation <lowressegmentation>` and an image with a binary mask for the volume wherein random positions are simulated (fishvolume_t00000.tif).